-Definition Let be random variables.
-Let be their realizations.
+Definition Let be the observed values of a variable.
 Their sample mean, denoted by , is

-Note that the term sample mean can also refer to the random variable
+We use the term sample mean also when we refer to the random variable

 In other words, before the realizations of the random variables become known, their sample mean can be regarded as a random variable.

 The probability distribution of is called the sampling distribution of the sample mean.